fabiolee/android-run/README.md

-Github Browser Sample with Android Architecture Components
+Cari Runners Blogger with Android Architecture Components

-This is a sample app that uses Android Architecture Components with Dagger 2.
+This is a mobile app that uses Android Architecture Components with Dagger 2.

-**NOTE** It is a relatively more complex and complete example so if you are not familiar with [Architecture Components][arch], you are highly recommended to check other examples in this repository first.

 ## Functionality
 The app is composed of 3 main screens.
 ### SearchFragment
-Allows you to search repositories on Github.
+Allows you to search posts on Blogger.
-Each search result is kept in the database in `RepoSearchResult` table where the list of repository IDs are denormalized into a single column.
-The actual `Repo` instances live in the `Repo` table.

-Each time a new page is fetched, the same `RepoSearchResult` record in the Database is updated with the new list of repository ids.

-**NOTE** The UI currently loads all `Repo` items at once, which would not perform well on lower end devices.
-Instead of manually writing lazy adapters, we've decided to wait until the built in support in Room is released.

 ### RepoFragment
 This fragment displays the details of a repository and its contributors.
 ### UserFragment